 City in which accommodation is provided Accommodation is owned by the employer Accommodation is not owned by the employer Having population exceeding 25 lacs as per 2001 census 15% of salary for the period during which the employee occupied the said accommodation.
-Having population exceeding 10 lacs but not exceeding 25 lacs as per 2001 census , .
+Having population exceeding 10 lacs but not exceeding 25 lacs as per 2001 census 10% of salary for the period during which the employee occupied the said accommodation.
 Any other city 7.5% of salary for the period during which the employee occupied the said accommodation.